mycir/kodi-classical/readme.md

 # kodi-classical
 <br/><br/>
 kodi-classical is a collection of scripts to ease playback and curation of recorded classical music broadcasts.
+[Releases](https://github.com/mycir/kodi-classical/releases) are available for Linux, Windows and MacOS.
 <br/><br/>
 ## kodi-remote
 [**kodi-remote**](./kodi-remote/kodi-remote.py) is a [Kodi](https://kodi.tv/download/) remote control.
 Although very basic, it has a few tricks: